WHICH COURSE IS RIGHT FOR ME?

 The AIDA1 course is recommended to students who need to develop water comfort before enrolling in an AIDA2 course, e.g. how to use a snorkel comfortably at the surface, how to use fins to kick from one end of the pool to the other on the surface; or for people who are only interested in the pool disciplines.
 An AIDA1 certification will not certify you for any open water training with Oceanoid.
 The course is held in a pool and we slow down the pace and spend a lot of time going over basic techniques.

 It can be difficult to predict exact times and dates far in advance as we depend on pool schedules and the tides.
 The AIDA1 is held in one day (morning/afternoon) or two evenings.
 One online session, one pool session

-The AIDA2 is usually three evenings (online), one day in the pool, and three days in the open water but depending on the size of the class, the configuration of the course may change.
+The AIDA2 is usually two evenings (online), and three days in confined and open water but depending on the size of the class, the configuration of the course may change.

 WHERE DO YOU HOLD COURSES?

 Theory and dry training/stretching/breath work is held online via GoogleMeet.
-Pool training will move around – depending on pool space and availability.
-Open Water training is at Ansell Point in West Vancouver, off the Sea to Sky Highway.
+Confined watertraining will move around – depending on pool space and availability and/or at Buntzen Lake.
+Open Water training is at Buntzen Lake & at Ansell Point in West Vancouver, off the Sea to Sky Highway.

 The biggest barrier to success in a freediving course is not – believe it or not – breath hold.
 In our experience people that do have roadblocks struggle mostly with comfort and with equalization (popping your ears).